RSXEnthusiast/JavaProjects/README.md

 Each branch is a different project.

-Just wanted to put some of my personal "for fun" work.
+Just wanted to put up some of my personal "for fun" work.